Collaborative Cloud Seeding Program:

 Figure 12.
 Upper Snake River Basin project costs summary to date

-The Upper Snake River Basin project is a Collaborative Cloud Seeding Program project.
-The Upper Snake River Basin is a part of the Eastern Mountain cloud seeding region.
-HCRCD are authorized by the IWRB to independently operate a manual generator cloud seeding program, which is operated by Let It Snow.
+The Upper Snake River Basin project is a part of the Collaborative Cloud Seeding Program.
+The Upper Snake River Basin is a part of the Eastern Mountain cloud seeding region, with 2 sub regions of operation.
+The HCRCD are also authorized by the IWRB to independently operate a manual generator cloud seeding program in this region, operated by Let It Snow.

 Upper Snake River Infrastructure: